Murdo MacLeod: From a promising start at Dumbarton to success at Celtic

-MacLeod made his name with Dumbarton in the mid-1970s.
-He earned selection by the Scottish League in 1978, playing in a 1–1 draw against the Italian League.
-MacLeod moved to Celtic later that year for a £100,000 transfer fee.
 During his nine years at Celtic Park, MacLeod won four league titles, two Scottish Cups and one League Cup.
-MacLeod scored a goal that helped Celtic win the league championship in 1979, in a decisive match against Rangers.
+MacLeod scored a goal that helped Celtic win the league championship in 1979, in a decisive match against Rangers which Celtic won 4-2 despite being reduced to ten men after Johnny Doyle was sent off.
 In 2000, Celtic supporters voted that it was the greatest ever goal scored in an Old Firm derby game.